GolosChain/eosio.cdt/docs/guides/generator-attributes.md

 }
 ```

 This will mark a function declaration as being a WebAssembly import.
 This allows for other compilation modes to specify which functions are import only (i.e. do not link) without having to maintain a secondary file with duplicate declarations.

 ### Fixing an ABI or Writing an ABI Manually
 - Advanced features of the newest version of the ABI will require manual construction of the ABI, and odd and advanced C++ patterns could capsize the generators type deductions.
 So having a good knowledge of how to write an ABI should be an essential piece of knowledge of a smart contract writer.
-- Please refer to [developers.eos.io "How to Write an ABI File"](https://developers.eos.io/eosio-cpp/docs/how-to-write-an-abi) to learn about the different sections of an ABI.